FyroxEngine/Fyrox/README.md

     - [x] Command stack visualization
 - [ ] Animation graph editor
 	- [ ] Simple node-based animation blending machine editor is needed.
+- [ ] Scene preview in runtime.
+Currently, an editable scene is static: no physics simulation, particle systems are frozen, etc. We need an ability to clone a current scene and put it into the engine for preview with free camera.
+  	This is somewhat similar to "play mode" in Unity, Unreal Engine, etc. but much more restrictive because it should allow only to observe your scene in dynamics.

 ...
 Lots of stuff.